 More of those chairs (RH) can be seen in the dining room.

-Belgian Linen is Perfect for Tone on Tone Spaces Where You’re After a Timeless and Tranquil Look
+Perfect for Tone on Tone Spaces With a Timeless Tranquil Look

 Belgian Linen is a Wabi Sabi Wonder